dlab-berkeley/programming-fundamentals/shell/1-5_scripts.md

 >
 > *   Write a shell script that runs a command or series of commands for a fixed set of files.
 > *   Run a shell script from the command line.
-> *   Run a python script from the command line.
+> *   Write a shell script from shell's history.
+> *   Explain the importance of comments in scripts.

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.